Are you researching the commercial banks in Nigeria? This post covers all Nigerian commercial banks, their worth, websites, CEOs, and more.

 Which bank has the most customers in Nigeria?

-In 2018, Zenith bank was officially Nigeria’s largest bank by customer deposit, which probably made it the bank with the highest number of customers in Nigeria.
+In 2018, Zenith bank was officially Nigeria’s largest bank by customer deposit, probably making it the bank with the highest number of customers in Nigeria.

 Which bank is the first in Nigeria?